NathanielGetachew/Clustering/README.md

 Visualization: Display clusters and centroids.
 Results
 The Elbow Method identifies
-𝑘
-=
-3
+𝑘=2
-k=3 as the optimal number of clusters.
+k=2 as the optimal number of clusters.
 The Silhouette Score confirms the clustering quality.
 The final clustering visually aligns with the three species in the dataset.
 Installation